 - Implementation of pilot studies to collect and monitor data on users’ behaviour and online activity through gaming.

 - Data analysis to identify patterns for profiling and analysis of online habits from potential young victims and offenders.

 - Capacity building for cybercrime prevention and awareness: communication and dissemination actions to facilitate the prevention of cybercrime and foster awareness among young target groups.

 The project will be implemented by 17 partners from nine European countries: Spain, Belgium, Slovakia, Estonia, Portugal, UK, Latvia, Greece, and Germany.

-ALL DIGITAL will support in the delivery of the project dissemination strategy and exploitation activities at EU dimension, through its international channels, networks and partnerships.
+ALL DIGITAL will support the delivery of the project dissemination strategy and exploitation activities at the EU level, through its international channels, networks and partnerships.